extreme-tech-seminar/extreme-tech-seminar.github.io/extreme-tech-seminar-announcement.md

 # *Subject:* Invitation: Extreme Tech Seminar #

 This is an announcement and an invitation to participate in the Tech Seminar being held at CoreDial.
+Join the Google Group [Extreme Tech Seminar](https://groups.google.com/d/forum/extreme-tech-seminar) to receive further announcements.

 ## What ##